websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 Defining configurable attributes in a configuration interface is enough to generate a configuration UI in [System Settings](../../../system-administration/configuring-liferay/system-settings.md).
 It also defines the configurable attributes.

-In the sample project, the `E3Q3WebConfiguration.java` file is the configuration interface.
+In the sample project, the `N2F3WebConfiguration.java` file is the configuration interface.

 ```{literalinclude} ./setting-and-accessing-configurations/resources/liferay-e3q3.zip/e3q3-web/src/main/java/com/acme/e3q3/web/internal/configuration/E3Q3WebConfiguration.java
 :language: java
 :lines: 5-17
 ```

-Note, for this interface no scope is defined, so the configuration scope is set automatically to `SYSTEM`.
+Note, for this example interface the scope is set to `Scope.COMPANY`.
+See [Scoping Configurations](./scoping-configurations.md) for more information.

 The interface has three configurable attributes: font color, font family, and font size.
 Note that color and family are type `string` and size is type `int`.